metacurrency/ceptr-org/whitepapers/Holochains.md

 The social problem is actually bigger than the technical problem

 Membranes, Agreements and Social Spaces ^^

+## Using Other Holochains as Oracles
+a great way to compose

 ## Countersigned Chains
 Most data we push around, comes from a particular person or data source, But if we seek to build better social coherence, we also need to cover cases of data which represents an interaction / transaction / mutual agreement.
 Luckily, this is still rather easy.